wp-plugins/custom-content-shortcode/readme.txt

 = 2.2.8 =

-* Fix compatibility with PHP <5.4 which doesn't support array literals
+* Fix compatibility with PHP older than 5.4, which doesn't support array literals

 = 2.2.7 =